|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 It won't cost any more (nor less we're afraid) but will contribute towards the running costs of our site.

 It's a big jump from the SP4880 I looked at a few years ago.
-It's faster, needs no black ink swap, and has the 11 colour HDR ink set (12 cartridges total).
+It's faster, needs no black ink swap, and has the 11 colour HDR ink set (10 cartridges in use at a time).

 Print quality is superb, notching up improvements on the the excellent SP3880 and R3000 we've looked at in the past.